-Patient Perception Survey

-Date: \\\\\

-Administrative Assistant: \\\\\\

-Fellow:

-Patient Initials: \\\\\ Patient's Age \\\\ Gender: \\\\ Ethnicity: \\\\\

-Duty Status (e.g., Active Duty, retiree, family member): \\\\\ Rank: \\\\Service: \\\\\

-Rotation (circle one): Depression PTSD Inpatient Chronic Pain Family TBI Embedded

-Evaluation Sequence (circle one): Midyear End of year

-I am Mr. /Ms. \\\\\\].
-I am the Administrative Assistant for the Psychology Training Programs.
-I would like to ask you about your impressions of \\\\\\ (the fellow) and the service(s) he/she has provided to you.
-Your responses will help evaluate his/her performance in our program.
-Please be candid and truthful in your answers.
-Your responses will be shared with \\\\\\ (fellow) but will not be linked to your identity.
-Your responses will also be shared with our Training Committee.

-I would like you to respond to each of the following statements using a 5-point scale where: 1--means you strongly disagree; 2--means you disagree; 3--means you neither agree nor disagree; 4--means you agree; and 5--means you strongly agree.

-1.) \\\\\(the fellow) made it clear to you that he/she is in a training program and is under (fellow's rotation supervisor) supervision.

-2.)
-Today (Or at your last appointment) you were seen within 15 minutes of your scheduled appointment time unless you arrived late.

-3.) \\\\\ conducted him/her self in a professional manner.

-\\\\\ 4.)
-It was clear to you that \\\\\\ understood you as an individual and understood your unique needs and issues.

-5.) fully and clearly explained recommendations for your care.

-6.) \\\\\ asked you if you had any questions about your care and if so was able to answer them to your satisfaction.

-7.) \\\\\ appeared interested and concerned about protecting your private personal information.
+Patient Percep otion Survey Date: Administrative Assistant: Fellow: Patient Initials s: Patient's AgeSex :Ethnicity: Duty Status (e e.g., Active Duty, retiree, family member r):Rank:Service: Rotation (circl le one): Depression PTSD Inpatient Chronic Pain Family TBI Embedded Evaluation Sec quence (circle one): Midyear End of year would like to a you.
+Your res your answers.
+Your response ask you about your impressions of sponses will help evaluate his/her perform Your responses will be shared with es will also be shared with our Training ve Assistant for the Psychology Training Prog (the fellow) and the service(s) he/she has mance in our program.
+Please be candid and t (fellow) but will not be linked to you Committee. llowing statements using a 5-point scale where provided to truthful in ur identity. you s e; 3means you neither agree nor disagree; 4 (the fellow) made it clear to yo (fellow's rotation supervisor) su ou that he/she is in a training program and is un pervision. nder day (Or at your last appointment) you we ime unless you arrived late. ere seen within 15 minutes of your scheduled 3.) conducted him/her self in a profe essional manner.
+4.)
+I needs and issu stood you as an individual and understood you ır unique 5.) fully and clearly explained rec commendations for your care.
+6.) to your satisfa estions about your care and if so was able to ar nswer them 7.) appeared interested and conce erned about protecting your private personal in ıformation.

+NAVAL MEDICAL CENTER PORTSMOUTH POSTDOCTORAL FELLOWSHIP TRAINING PROGRAM MANUAL

 8.)
-You feel comfortable working with .

-9.)
-Treatment or evaluation services provided to you by \\\\\ have been helpful in addressing your needs.

-If patient gives a 1 or 2 for any of the above items, query them as to the reasons for these ratings and record below:
+You feel comfortable working with your ne 9.)
+Treatment or evaluation services provided to you byhave been helpful in addressing seeds.
+If patie below: nt gives a 1 or 2 for any of the above items, query them as to the reasons for these ratings and record